Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Introduction

 \section{Introduction}

-Motivated by solving optimal transport problems in the presence of obstacles, in this work we consider the discrete optimal transport of masses in a nonuniform environment.
+Motivated by solving optimal transport problems in the presence of obstacles, in this work we consider solving a discrete optimal transport of masses in a nonuniform environment.
+More specifically, we will consider the case where the cost function $c(\ba, \bb)$ to move one unit of mass from location $\ba\in \Rn$ to location $\bb\in \Rn$ is given as the solution of a problem of calculus of variations of the form

-As with all optimal transport problems, a main issue is what is the transportation cost $c(\x,\y)$ of moving one unit of mass from location $\x$ to location $\y$, where $\x$ and $\y$ are points in some subset of $\R^n$.
+and we are interested in the special forms of $\LL$ given in \eqref{length-cost} and \eqref{energy-cost}.
+From the theoretical point of view, the model \eqref{CV} is a classical problem in Calculus of Variations (see Section \ref{setup} below), and it is considered also by Villani in his book on Optimal Transport, \cite[Chapter 7]{VillaniOldNew}.
+Our goal in this work is numerical, that is we want to compute the optimal transport plan of moving $k_0$ point masses $\x_i$'s into $k_1$ point masses $\y_j$'s, where $\x_i$'s and $\y_j$'s are points in some subset of $\R^n$, when the cost of moving one into the other is given by \eqref{CV}.

 In a uniform environment, the case that is usually considered in the literature, the transportation cost $c(\x,\y)$ is typically given by a $p$-norm, $c(\x,\y)=\|\x-\y\|_p$, $1<p<\infty$, the $2$-norm $\|\x-\y\|_2$, or simply $\|\x-\y\|$, being the most obvious choice, and also by the $2$-norm square, $c(\x,\y)=\frac12 \|\x-\y\|_2^2$, a case that is known as the $2$-Wasserstein distance, or simply Wasserstein distance.
-In a uniform environment in $\Rn$, computation of the cost is straightforward.
+So, in a uniform environment in $\Rn$, computation of the cost is straightforward.
 But, in a nonuniform environment, the cost will generally depend on the path followed to go from $\x$ to $\y$, and this makes the computation of $c(\x,\y)$ a challenge in its own rights.